donnemartin/viz/language_stats/2015/c.md

 | 65. | [openhpc](https://github.com/openhpc)  | [ohpc](https://github.com/openhpc/ohpc)  (103) <br/> | 103 |
 | 66. | [cossacklabs](https://github.com/cossacklabs)  | [themis](https://github.com/cossacklabs/themis)  (102) <br/> | 102 |

-## Language Index
+## Language Stats Index

-The **500 most-starred** repos, users, and orgs, organized by language.
+>Up to **500 of the Most-Starred** Repos, Users, and Orgs, Organized by Language.

-Because of the number of languages tracked and the resulting lengthy lists for each language, stats for each language can be found in [gh-stats/language_stats/2015/](https://github.com/donnemartin/gh-stats/tree/master/language_stats/2015).
-An index is provided here for convenience.
+*Due to the large number of [languages tracked](#which-languages-are-tracked) and the lengthy lists for each language, stats for each language can be found in [gh-stats/language_stats/2015/](https://github.com/donnemartin/gh-stats/tree/master/language_stats/2015).
+An index is provided here for convenience.*

 | Language | Links |